joshuacline/windick/README.md

 #     ■■■■■■■■■■■■■■■■■■■■■■■■■■
-#   $-h-@-Z-Z-@-m!
-A native command shell Windows image deployment tool.
+$-h-@-Z-Z-@-m!
+A native command shell Windows image deployment tool
 #     ■■■■■■■■■■■■■■■■■■■■■■■■■■
 # Administrate · Develop · Build · Dismantle · Backup · Test · Customize
 From boot to deploy, the one and only complete Windows image container-based deployment recovery solution.